Update April 3, 2016

-Plugged Part A – Street Art Graphics (catalogued)
+Plugged Part C – Street Art Graphics (published in ContentDM)

-- The international archive has grown to 2,683 street art stickers and street art graphics from Canada, Egypt, England, France, Germany, Indonesia, Russia, Spain, Ukraine, the United States, and other countries around the world.
-Many thanks to St. Lawrence University’s metadata guru, Arline Wolfe, at the library, and Carole Mathey at the art gallery for their help with the sticker collection and digital archive.
-The archive and a full description of the collection can be found by clicking on the link above.
+- Initiated in 2004, the archive has grown to 2,726 street art stickers and other street-based ephemera from Canada, Egypt, England, France, Germany, Indonesia, Russia, Spain, Ukraine, the United States, and other countries around the world.
+Many thanks to St. Lawrence University’s metadata guru, Arline Wolfe, at the library, and Carole Mathey at the art gallery for their help with the sticker collection and the two digital archives.

-Plugged Part B – Stickerkitty’s Collection on Flickr (uncatalogued)
+Plugged Part D – Stickerkitty’s Collection on Flickr (uncatalogued)

-Plugged Part C – New!
-Stickerkitty’s Map on Flickr (subject tags in progress)
+Plugged Part E – Stickerkitty’s Map on Flickr (subject tags in progress)